jupyter/nbclient/docs/index.rst

 Python Version Support
 ----------------------

-This library currently supports python 3.6+ verisons.
-As minor python versions are officially sunset by the python org nbclient will similarly drop support in the future.
+This library currently supports python 3.6+ versions.
+As minor python versions are officially sunset by the python org, nbclient will similarly drop support in the future.

 Documentation